-We follow the National Curriculum and have made some enhancements such as visits to The Lady Leaver Art Gallery, Liverpool waterfront to study architecture as well as opportunities to develop art during woodland learning sessions.
+We follow the National Curriculum and Development Matters in EYFS and have made some enhancements such as visits to The Lady Leaver Art Gallery, Liverpool waterfront to study architecture as well as opportunities to develop art during woodland learning sessions.
 All pupils study Art and Design including those who have SEN and/or disabilities and those who are disadvantaged.
 The pupils gain knowledge about how to design, draw, paint, sculpt, and use paper craft.
 We have built our own scheme of work which builds in complexity so that pupils can build their skills and knowledge.
 Knowledge and skills are constantly revisited and refreshed to ensure that they become embedded.
 To aid understanding subject specific vocabulary is taught explicitly within every lesson.
 We have created end points for each topic and milestones for the end of each year to show what pupils should know and can do.
 As the children move to the next year group, the next teacher then knows where to start.

 Pupils come from a mixed urban area of Wirral.
 We have selected designers and artists to study, male and female, who share the context of the pupils.
 To build pupils’ cultural capital, they also study the work of designers and artists who are nationally important.
 Our core values: resilience, respect and responsibility are continually developed through all art learning experiences.

 Year 1 Ourselves – Photography/Mixed Media

 This term the children learnt about portraits.
 They developed their drawing techniques and drew self-portraits.
 They then used photography and mixed media to create portraits in the style of Andy Warhol.

 Year 2 Fire!
 Fire! – Drawing/Painting/Collage